ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ### The Merge and data sharding {#merge-and-data-sharding}

-Originally, the plan was to work on shard chains before The Merge in order to address scalability.
+Originally, the plan was to work on shard chains before The Merge to address scalability.
 However, with the boom of [layer 2 scaling solutions](/layer-2/), the priority has shifted to swapping proof-of-work to proof-of-stake via The Merge.

 Plans for sharding are rapidly evolving, but given the rise and success of layer 2 technologies to scale transaction execution, sharding plans have shifted to finding the most optimal way to distribute the burden of storing compressed calldata from rollup contracts, allowing for exponential growth in network capacity.
 This would not be possible without first transitioning to proof-of-stake.